arc-Smith/Anki-Distraction-Free/README.md

 # Anki-Distraction-Free

 Ever get lost in thought or distracted while doing your flashcards?
-This add-on is a simple solution to a common problem, helping you maintain focus and efficiency during your review sessions.
+This add-on is a simple solution to a common problem, helping you maintain focus and efficiency during your review sessions..

 ## Motivation